5hadowblad3/5hadowblad3.github.io/_pages/about.md

 * [ISSTA'19](https://conf.researchr.org/home/issta-2019)
 * [ASE'18](http://www.ase2018.com)

 ## Teaching Service
 * TA for COMP 3021 - Java Programming (Spring 2022).
 * TA for COMP 6613B - Topics in Programming Languages: Semantics and Verification (Spring 2021).
 * TA for COMP 3111 Software Engineering (Spring 2020).
 * TA for COMP 3111 Software Engineering (Fall 2019).
 * TA for COMP 3111 Software Engineering (Spring 2019).

+## Funding and Cooperation
+Our work **Pangolin** published in **S&P 2020** has been successfully deployed in the Huawei tool-chain and detected more than **1000+** crashes/bugs!
+We have thus received the **Huawei Distinguish Collaborator 2021** award!
+This is also reported by HKUST [CSE department](https://cse.hkust.edu.hk/News/Huawei2021/)!

+## Bugs Hunting
+Our self-built fuzzing framework (Integration of S&P'20, 22, 24, TDSC'23) has discovered more than 1000 bugs in the widely-used commercial and open-source projects, with over 100 of them assigned with CVE IDs and over $10K bounties.
+A partial of vulnerabilities detected can be found [here](https://outstanding-hydrogen-2d1.notion.site/Trophies-aef45e1245a64528bd8ec111b475e03b).
+We also list the bugs found specifically for SMT theorem provers [here](https://smtfuzz.github.io).